Cogenerated "Green Steam" reduces carbon footprint in Boston and Cambridge

 DISTRICT ENERGY (HEATING AND COGENERATION): BOSTON

 In Boston, Veolia supplies thermal energy to commercial, government, institutional and hospitality customers, including 70% of Boston's high-rise buildings.
 The majority of the steam supplied to the Boston network is cogenerated "Green Steam" imported from the Kendall Station plant located in Cambridge.
+Download our 2-page fact sheet to learn more about how cogeneration provides efficient, reliable energy, while also reducing carbon emissions.

 DISTRICT ENERGY (HEATING AND COGENERATION): CAMBRIDGE